Jean Gebser: Mythical structure

-The mental structure
+Mental structure

 The mental structure appropriates events, objects and persons by the use of logic.
 In its efficient form, the mental structure is "three-dimensional".
 Gebser symbolizes it with the "triangle", which illustrates a "trinity" of thesis, antithesis, and synthesis: "the base of the triangle with its two points lying in opposition represents the dual contraries or antinomies which are unified at the point or apex."
 For Gebser, this is the essence of "the emergence of directed or discursive thought" with which Western science would be built.
 "It required centuries to sufficiently devitalize and demythologize the word so that it was able to express distinct concepts freed from the wealth of imagery, as well as to reach the rationalistic extreme where the word, once a power [magic] and later an image [myth], was degraded to a mere formula."

 The deficient form of the mental structure Gebser called the 'rational' structure.
 The rational structure of awareness seeks to deny the other structures with its claim that humans are exclusively rational.

 The rational structure is known for its extremes as evidenced in various "nothing but..." statements.
 Extreme materialism claims that "everything is nothing but matter — atoms".
 Philosophy, the love of wisdom, is replaced with instrumental reason, the ability "to make".
 Contemplation—looking inward—is devalued in relation to what one "can do".
 "Wise men" fall out of favor and are replaced by the "man of action."
 Successes in technologically re-shaping matter offer solutions to some problems but also give rise to problems of their own making.
 Mechanized slaughter of two world wars and the new atomic weapons exemplified and symbolized the expression of the ontology of the rational/mental structure.
 Living becomes hard to bear in such a consciousness structure.

 Some saw the cause of this despair as a lack of values or ethics.
 Gebser saw that it is the very consciousness structure itself which has played out to its inherent end.
 He saw that its metaphysical presumptions necessarily led to this ethical dead end.
 A "value-free" ontology like materialism leads of necessity to living "without value".
 Any attempt to remedy the situation by a return to "values" would ultimately fail.
 But it was through this very quagmire of "the decline of the West" that Gebser saw the emergence of a new structure of consciousness which he termed the integral.